Academic freedom in the Middle East: Palestinian academia

 Some international actors state that a situation of military occupation with its consequent policies of collective punishments and denial of entrance, such as checkpoints and the construction of the wall between Israel and West Bank, in the Occupied Palestinian Territories has affected access to education for Palestinians.
-In fact, straight after the beginning of the first Intifada, the ability for the students of West Bank Universities to study and carry on theirs studies have been limited, while later on, in 2006, a travel ban to get into Israel was issued for Palestinian students belonging to Israeli universities.
-These procedure go along with a series of entry and residence denials for researchers and students, both foreign passport holders and Palestinian-born, which have threatened the ability of carrying on a proper educational and research level in Palestinian universities.
+After the beginning of the first Intifada, the ability for the students of West Bank Universities to study was limited, while later on, in 2006, a travel ban to get into Israel was issued for Palestinian students belonging to Israeli universities.
+Additionally, entry and residence denials for researchers and students, both foreign passport holders and Palestinian-born, threatened the ability to carry on a proper educational and research level in Palestinian universities.

 Human Rights Watch reported various violations perpetrated by Israeli authorities on students, in the academic and educational environment.
 In 2007, 670 students from Gaza were prevented from achieving higher education in countries such as Egypt, Jordan, Germany, Britain and United States, by being denied the exit permits.
-In total, the number of Gazans who have been denied to exit Gaza has reached 6400 people and this due to Hamas’ takeover of the territory and Israel controlling Gaza's border.
-Those students that left for their studies remained once again trapped when they returned home for the summer.
-Even when they obtained exit permits, students have been stopped at the passenger crossing in Erez, with the justification of “security concerns”.

 In June 2008, the organization again stated how discrimination by Israeli authorities prevented many Palestinian students from the Gaza Strip to travel abroad or to the West Bank to get a better education.
 Regarding the chances to travel abroad, in 2008, grants allocated for the Palestinians chosen to study in the United States were redirected because there was no way those students would be allowed by Israel to leave Gaza.
-For the inability to get visa, the grants destined to Gaza students were transferred to students in the West Bank.
-The organization has highlighted the necessity and the right for those students to access higher education abroad, since in the Gaza Strip the opportunity are quite limited.
-For instance, there is not a wide range of degrees, both undergraduate and master's, in the four available universities.
-Moreover, there is a total absence of doctoral degrees, and lecturers and teachers from outside are hardly allowed by the Israeli government to enter and teach in Gaza.
+Due to the inability to get a visa, the grants destined to Gaza students were transferred to students in the West Bank.
+THRW has highlighted the necessity and the right for those students to access higher education abroad, since in the Gaza Strip the opportunities are limited.
+There is not a wide range of degrees, both undergraduate and master's, in the four available universities, and there is a total absence of doctoral degrees.
+Lecturers and teachers from outside are rarely allowed by the Israeli government to enter and teach in Gaza.

-This blockade is said to be a clear violation of the Fourth Geneva Convention, because Israel's obligation to guarantee the rights of the people under occupation, among which freedom of movement and right to education display, is inconsistent or not committed at all.
+This blockade has been said to be a clear violation of the Fourth Geneva Convention, because Israel's obligation to guarantee the rights of the people under occupation, including freedom of movement and the right to education, is not being fulfilled.
 However, according to international law, Gaza is not occupied since Israel no longer has any military presence in Gaza and Gaza has its own, independent government.